 A warm summer night was made for a romantic cruiser bike tour of charming Sisters.
 FivePine provides guests with complimentary cruiser bikes that are both comfortable and classy to ride.
 Pedal the short distance into town to explore.
 Hit Sisters’ iconic locales like the Sno Cap Drive In for homemade ice cream, the Stitchin’ Post for a glimpse of quilts from the famed Sisters Quilt Show, and the Sisters Saloon and Ranch Grill for a tall cold one.

 Shop for cowboy boots at Dixie’s and a great new coffee mug at Canyon Creek Pottery.
-Los Agaves Mexican Grill has tasty tacos and guacamole to keep you fueled, or get your boots stomping with live music at The Belfry.
+Sit down to housemade pasta and decadent desserts at The Open Door Wine Bar or get your boots stomping with live music at The Belfry.
 Don’t leave town without visiting Paulina Springs Books to pick up a guidebook to more adventure in the area, because you’ll surely be back for more.
 Carry your treasures in the basket of your cruiser bike as you pedal back to FivePine and settle in another night’s sleep in your luxury cabin under the trees.